HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   sql_file="variable_font_googlefonts_vs_other.sql",
 ) }}

+This impressive growth in usage can be explained by splitting the request data by host.
+Google Fonts accounts for 97% of variable fonts served, while everyone else accounts for only 3%.
+Even with Google's massive influence on web font serving, this growth can only be explained by replacing popular existing static styles with variable versions, rather than the introduction of completely new variable fonts.

 As a result, Google Fonts and their users are probably seeing huge benefits in performance.
 Variable fonts are usually smaller than using multiple static instances.
 For example, if a website uses more than two or three styles from the same family, a variable font is smaller in file size and only takes a single request.
 It doesn't take a lot: using regular, bold, and light weights are usually sufficient reasons to use a variable font.
-As an added benefit, with a variable font you can also tweak the axes to suit your needs (semi-demi-bold anyone?)
+As an added benefit, with a variable font you can also tweak the axes to suit your needs—semi-demi-bold anyone?

 Regardless of a single actor being responsible for the growth, it is an amazing achievement, and a good indicator of the usefulness of variable fonts to optimize your site's performance.

-Variable fonts also have two competing formats: the variable extensions of the `glyf` format and the Compact Font Format 2 (CFF) format.
-The main differences between the `glyf` format and `CFF2` are the same as its CFF predecessor: different types of Bézier curves, more automated hinting, and a claim about smaller file sizes.
+Variable fonts also have two competing formats: the variable extensions of the `glyf` format and the Compact Font Format 2 (`CFF`) format.
+The main differences between the `glyf` format and `CFF2` are the same as its `CFF` predecessor: different types of Bézier curves, more automated hinting, and a claim about smaller file sizes.

-So which format should you use?
-Fortunately, for developers, type designers, and browser vendors the situation is quite simple.
-Out of all variable fonts served, 99.99% use the variable `glyf` format.
-Even if you exclude Google Fonts and other font services from the calculation the number changes to a whopping 99.98%.
-Nobody is using `CFF2`.

 {{ figure_markup(
   content="99.99%",